timdoherty/webpack-tutorial/README.md

 Webpack is arguably the most popular module bundling solution out there today.
 It's undeniably powerful, and does a lot right out of the box, but its configuration can be daunting and the available examples are often complex and unapproachable.

-This tutorial builds on the slide deck linked above and walks step-by-step from absolute webpack basics through to a simple React application with Hot Module Replacement
+This tutorial builds on the slide deck linked above and walks step-by-step from absolute webpack basics through to a simple React application with Hot Module Replacement.
+It is in no way intended to be an all-encompassing demonstration of everything you can do with webpack.
+Rather, this tutorial is intended as a straightforward, incremental introduction to some of webpack's most important and widely used features including loaders, plugins, the webpack development server, and hot module replacement.

 ## Prerequisites
 * Node.js installed (preferably 5.x + npm 3.x)